ozcod/ozcod/readme.md

 A passionate full stack developer & Motion designer based in Bamberg,Germany. my passion for development lies with ideas and bringing them to life with UI. i take excellent care in the experience, architecture, and code quality of the things I build.

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning JavaScript.
 - 🎮 A passionate gamer and streamer
 - 🎨 Art hoe: Anything related to art turns me ON
 - 💼 any freelance work? do reach, [email](mailto:ozair.isb@gmail.com)